Making The Daniel Project - pt 2

 The Daniel Project is a Christian DVD

-False: In a bid to attract an international distributor, a DVD (special directors cut) was allowed to be produced, by Studio Scotland Ltd, in small numbers in accordance with the contract signed with distributor, Mercury Media International, to help promote the film within faith based groups since it highlighted biblical topics of importance.
+False: It is not a 'DVD' but a documentary made for TV ... however in a bid to attract an international distributor, a DVD (special directors cut) was allowed to be produced in small numbers by Studio Scotland, in accordance with the contract signed with Mercury Media International, to help promote the film within faith based groups since it highlighted biblical topics of importance.

-The actual film itself never became a commercial DVD sold by secular outlets.
-However, a leading DVD distribution outlet wanted the film but asked for it to be re-edited to suit a wider market.
-This re-edit would have compromised the storyline and directors, Stewart and Deborah Menelaws, therefore refused which, in turn, caused the talks with Mercury Media International and the DVD distributor to break down.
+The actual film itself never became a commercial DVD sold by secular retailers.
+However, a leading DVD distribution outlet did want it but asked for it to be edited to suit a wider market and take out some of the 'religious' bits!
+This would have compromised the storyline and therefore the directors, Stewart and Deborah Menelaws refused which, in turn, caused the talks with Mercury Media International and the DVD distributor to break down.

-The limited DVD (special cut) version was financed solely by Stewart and Deborah Menelaws and Studio Scotland Ltd for which they would use finances eventually recouped to make other language versions and giveaways for various Christian charities.
+The limited edition DVD (special cut) version was financed solely by Stewart and Deborah Menelaws and Studio Scotland Ltd for which they would use any finances eventually recouped to make other language versions - a very expensive exercise - and giveaways for various Christian charities.

 The Daniel Project was financed by Religious Organisations

-Personal funding by company directors within the documentary world is a common practice as this allows them to have greater control over storylines, allowing a documentary to speak freely.
-Conversely, outside funding and/or co-production with other bodies usually leads to a project being written to meet the agenda of those footing the bill.
+Personal funding by studios within the documentary world is a common practice as this allows them to have greater control over storylines, allowing a documentary to speak freely although very few are able to afford to undergird the whole project.
+Conversely, outside funding and/or co-production with other bodies tends to lead to a project being written to meet the agenda of those footing the bill.

 This is simply a documentary looking at the claims regarding Biblical prophecy.
 It is a work that required many years of research, investigation and in-depth study.